KDE/sink/docs/storage.md

 Every operation (create/delete/modify), leads to a new revision.
 The revision is an ever increasing number for the complete store.

 #### Design Considerations
 By having one revision for the complete store instead of one per type, the change replay always works across all types.
 This is especially important in the write-back mechanism that replays the changes to the source.

+### BLOB properties
+Files are used to handle opaque large properties that should not end up in memory.
+BLOB properties are in their nature never queriable (extract parts of it to other properties if indexes are required).

+For reading:

+Resources...
+* store the file in ~/akonadi2/storage/$RESOURCE_IDENTIFIER_files/
+* store the filename in the blob property.
+* delete the file when the corresponding entity is deleted.

+Queries...
+* Copy the requested property to /tmp/akonadi2/client_files/ and provide the path in the property
+* The file is guaranteed to exist for the lifetime of the query result.

+Clients..
+* Load the file from disk and use it as they wish (moving is fine too)

+For writing:

+Clients..
+* Request a path from akonadi2 and store the file there.
+* Store the path of the written file in the property.

+Resources..
+* move the file to ~/akonadi2/storage/$RESOURCE_IDENTIFIER_files/
+* store the new path in the entity

+#### Design Considerations
+Using regular files as the interface has the advantages:
+* Existing mechanisms can be used to stream data directly to disk.
+* The necessary file operations can be efficiently handled depending on OS and filesystem.
+* We avoid reinventing the wheel.

+The copy is necessary to guarantee that the file remains for the client/resource even if the resource removes the file on it's side as part of a sync.
+The copy could be optimized by using hardlinks, which is not a portable solution though.
+For some next-gen copy-on-write filesystems copying is a very cheap operation.

 ### Database choice
 By design we're interested in key-value stores or perhaps document databases.
 This is because a fixed schema is not useful for this design, which makes